m-onofri/scatter-plot/README.md

 ## Cross-browser consistency

 The project was checked on MacOS in Chrome, Firefox, Opera and Safari, and on these browsers it works properly.

-This is a project from freeCodeCamp.
-The goal of this project is to represent the 35 Fastest times up Alpe d'Huez in cycling races with a scatter plot.
-This graph compares the performances of riders with doping allegations vs riders without doping allegation.
-To represent these data I used the D3.js library (Data-Driven Document).